Santa Barbara Museum of Natural History Sea Center

 The Channel Islands Maritime Museum opened in 1991 as an independent, not-for-profit public benefit corporation funded by members, friends, charitable foundations and businesses.
 It is located at 3900 Bluefin Circle, Oxnard (off of Harbor Boulevard) in the Channel Islands Harbor.

 The museum is open Thursday to Monday from noon to 4 PM.
 Closed on Thanksgiving, Christmas and New Year's Day.
-As of January 2025, admission is $10 for adults, $5 for seniors, active military and college students (with ID) and free of charge to those under 18.
-Free admission on the third Thursday of each month.
+As of November 2025, admission is $10 for adults, $5 for seniors, active military and college students (with ID) and free of charge to those under 18.

 The Channel Islands Maritime Museum is home to a permanent collection of extensive marine art, featuring works by the Dutch and Flemish painters, 17th century artists Willem van de Velde and Bonaventura Peeters.
 Noted modern artists in the collection include John Stobart, Montague Dawson, David Thimgan, Roy Cross and Christopher Blossom.